node-app/Interpreter/README.md

 Nodelike is a weekend hack to implement a roughly Node.JS-compatible interface using JavaScriptCore.framework on iOS 7 and OS X Mavericks.

-This is currently in a very incompletet state, and not viable for serious use.
+This is currently in a very incomplete state, and not viable for serious use.
 It could, however, become usable over the following weeks.

 The goals